aftercupapp/aftercup-calendar-mp/README.md

 ## 🛠️ Professional tools

 * **Symbol-based Shift Planner:** Track work cycles using high-visibility icons for morning, afternoon, night, resting, holiday, and sick pay.
-* **Print Week Overview:** Generate a clean, printer-friendly summary of your current week.
+* **Print week overview:** Generate a clean, printer-friendly summary of your current week.
-* **Cloud Sync & Backup:** Securely backup to the cloud (Aftercup Account) or perform manual local exports/restores via `.json` files for total data sovereignty.
+* **Cloud sync & backup:** Securely backup to the cloud (Aftercup Account) or perform manual local exports/restores via `.json` files for total data sovereignty.
 * **Google Calnedar support:** Save your calendar entries to Google Calendar or import them from there.

 ---